United States Army uniforms in World War II: Summer uniforms

-Male officer's summer service uniforms usually consisted of a wash-and-wear cotton khaki uniforms like those of enlisted men, the main difference being that the shirts had shoulder straps added.
-However, for dress purposes officers also had the option of purchasing a khaki summer service uniform of tropical weight suiting fabric.
-The coat of the uniform was identical in cut to the winter officers' uniform, except the cloth belt of the winter service coat was omitted.
+Male officer's summer service uniforms usually consisted of a wash-and-wear cotton khaki uniforms similar to those of enlisted men but with shoulder straps added.
+However, officers also had the option of purchasing a khaki summer service uniform of tropical-weight worsted suiting fabric, commonly called "TWs", which included a coat.
+The coat of the TW uniform was identical in cut to the winter officers' uniform but omitted the cloth belt of the winter service coat.

 Headgear

 Officer's headgear for the winter uniform consisted of either an OD 51 peaked service cap with a russet leather visor or a garrison cap matching the OD fabric shade worn.
 The garrison cap for officers was piped around the curtain with black and gold cord except for general officers whose piping was all gold.
 The officer's rank insignia was worn on the left front side of the garrison cap.
 The service cap was also available in khaki tan with a removable top to be worn with the khaki summer uniform.
 Optionally khaki garrison caps were worn with the summer khaki uniform with the same piping as the winter OD version.